jcamposanok/introsde-2017-project/README.md

 - https://introsde-jcamposanok-p.herokuapp.com/dashboard

-Optionally, you can specify to view the results for a particular month by appending the folowing parameters to the path: “/year/{yyyy}/month/{MM}”, for example:
+Optionally, you can specify to view the results for a particular month by appending the following parameters to the path: “/year/{yyyy}/month/{MM}”, for example:

 - https://introsde-jcamposanok-p.herokuapp.com/dashboard/year/2017/month/01